mjbright/webinars/2021-Jul-20_Managing_AWS_Resources_with_Terraform/main/step-4-production-web-server/README.md

-# Step-3
+# Step-4

-Let's now add the world's simplest web server
+Let's add some features to ready our server for production

-- Add a user_data script to launch a basic http server as a background task

-- Add a new ingress rule to our security group
-    - allow ingress traffic to the webserver port
+- Use of the data.aws_ami data source to obtain the latest Ubuntu 20.04 cloud image

+- Set the user_data field to point to a file webserver_boot.sh to initialize
+  - Setup a website
+  - Install Prometheus & Grafana for node monitoring